Sinotruk (Hong Kong): Business

 Sinotruk manufactures cargo trucks and semi-tractor trucks that are used in a range of industries including construction, container transportation, mining and steel production (Howo and Sitrak).

-The company and its state-owned parent sold around 125,000 heavy duty trucks in 2009 and accounted for about 20.1 per cent of China's heavy duty truck market.
-Sinotruk's overseas sales, mostly to developing markets such as countries of the former Soviet Union and Middle East states, accounted for about 19 per cent (FY2007) both in terms of units sold and revenue.
+The company and its state-owned parent sold around 125,000 heavy-duty trucks in 2009 and accounted for about 20.1 percent of China's heavy-duty truck market.
+Sinotruk's overseas sales, mostly to developing markets such as countries of the former Soviet Union and Middle East states, accounted for about 19 percent (FY2007) both in terms of units sold and revenue.

-Fuel-efficient trucks currently account for about 80 per cent of the company's production.
+Fuel-efficient trucks currently account for about 80 percent of the company's production.

 Controversies

 From 2010 to 2014, Sinotruk exported civilian trucks to North Korea which were converted to military use.
 Sinotruk denied any wrongdoing in the transaction.

 Ownership

 In 2009, the German truck maker MAN bought a 25% + 1 share stake in Sinotruk (Hong Kong).